 From Spruce Pine head South and hop onto Interstate 40 and head East toward NC16 and turn North to Hiddenite.
 Hiddenite was named for mineralogist William Earl Hidden (1853-1918).
 He was sent to the area by Thomas Edison to hunt for platinum.
-He did not find platinum but he did find a new gem, later named Hiddenite.
-It is the green variety of the gem spodumene, and is one of the only gems that as yet cannot be synthesized, (man made).
+He did not find platinum, but he did find a new gem, later named Hiddenite.
+It is the green variety of the gem spodumene and is one of the only gems that as yet cannot be synthesized, (man-made).
 Although other deposits of this gem mineral have been found in Afghanistan and Brazil, they are not as chromium rich and therefore more pale green in color.
 The color, like the pink spodumene variety, Kunzite, can fade if left exposed to sunlight.
-If you are a gem collector, be aware that lesser intense colors of Hiddenite specimans are being irradiated to enhance the color.
+If you are a gem collector, be aware that lesser intense colors of Hiddenite specimens are being irradiated to enhance the color.

 Alexander County, in the Piedmont area of North Carolina is home to several gem mines.
 Emerald Hollow Mine in Alexander is open to the public, North American Emerald Mine, is private and owned by James Hill.
 Mr. Hill's mine has produced the largest emerald crystals found in America.
 Also located in the hills of Hiddenite are the Adams mine, formerly known as the Warren mine, the Emerald & Hiddenite mine, the Turner mine, and the Hiddenite mine.
 All of these mines are private and not open to the public.

 When Mr. Hill did briefly open his mine to members of a Mineral Club, several lucky miners found a handful of large and valuable crystals.
 It worked out well for all parties.
 Mr. Hill closed the mine again and worked the area where the club members had located a previously unknown pocket of emeralds.